 Let the children Decorate a Bit

 ince your kids are being so cooperative, why not reward them a bit.
 It is only natural for children to want to decorate their rooms, so why not do that?
-You’re moving in together with children, so let's make the experience worthwhile for them.
+You’re moving with kids, so let's make the experience worthwhile for them.